Semantimancer/StatholScript/README.md

 ## Testing

-Clone the repository and navigate to the source folder, then run the commands
+Clone the repository and navigate to the `StatholScript/src` folder, then run the commands

      ./make
      ./lang < ../doc/validTests